cybot16/DEVNET-2677/README.md

-# DEVNET-2677: AI-Powered Autonomous Test Triage
+# DEVNET-2677: The Journey to Autonomous Network Excellence with AI Agentic Workflows

 > **Cisco Live Amsterdam 2026**